Shingles and chickenpox (Varicella-zoster virus)

 - Lidocaine skin patches

-- Opioids (oxycodone, methadone, morphine)
+- Opioids (such as oxycodone, methadone, morphine)

 Topical Treatments for Postherpetic Neuralgia

 Creams, patches, or gels containing various substances can provide some pain relief:

 - Lidocaine.
 A patch that contains the anesthetic lidocaine (Lidoderm, generic) is approved specifically for postherpetic neuralgia (PHN).
 Another patch (EMLA) contains both lidocaine and prilocaine, a second anesthetic.
 The most common side effects are skin redness or rash.

 - Capsaicin.
 Capsaicin is a chemical compound found in hot chili peppers.
 A prescription capsaicin skin patch (Qutenza) is approved for pain relief of PHN.
 The patch must be applied by a health care professional, as placement of the patch can be painful.
 Because the patch may increase blood pressure, the person should be monitored for at least 1 hour after the patch is applied.
 A lower-concentration ointment form of capsaicin (Zostrix) is available over the counter, but its benefits may be limited.